pushshift/Big-Data-Scripts/README.md

 **Linux command line Kung-Fu Examples**

+The following commands will work on most Linux operating systems.
+I am using Ubuntu 14.04 for these examples.

-*Pretty print JSON and learn about the JSON object structure*
+*Pretty print JSON and learn about the JSON object structure using Python*

     bzip2 -cd sample.bz2 | head -n1 | python -m json.tool

+*Print the author from each JSON block using Perl*

+Make sure Cpanel::JSON::XS is installed

+    cpan Cpanel::JSON::XS

+Now you can do:

+    bzip2 -cd sample.bz2 | perl -MCpanel::JSON::XS -lne '$j=decode_json($_);print $j->{author}'

 **Location of main Reddit Data**